rubendleon/Demo-ContosoExpenseReporting/Demo.md

 <a name="segment3" />
 #### Windows Azure SQL Database ####

-1. Back in to the Windows Azure portal, select the **SQL Databases** option in the navigation pane
+1. Back in to the Windows Azure portal, select the **SQL DATABASES** option in the navigation pane.
 1. Click **New**.

 	![Azure Portal SQL Databases](Images/azure-portal-sql-databases.png?raw=true "Azure Portal SQL Databases")